Logistics Software

 | Challenge | Software Solution |

-| Inventory Visibility | Real-time tracking and automated alerts |
+| Inventory Visibility | Real-time tracking and automated alerts across all nodes |

 | Rising Transportation Costs | AI-powered route optimization and carrier selection |